Home | Products | PowerPoint | PowerPoint Tutorials | Text and Fonts

 Figure 1: Text Placeholder selected

-Figure 2: Entire text selected within the text object
+Figure 2: Entire text selected within the text container

-• To select all text in a text object, place your cursor anywhere within the text area and then press the F2 keyboard shortcut.
-Press F2 again to deselect the text
+• To select all text in a text object, place your cursor anywhere within the text area and then press he F2 function key twice.
+Press F2 again to deselect the text.

 • Shift + Up Arrow